What Gets Measured, Gets Done. Tying Learning and Development KPI’s to Business Success

 Develop Training Around KPIs

 Early identification of KPI metrics for learning and development drives effective creation and development.
 But when you try to figure these out after development, your numbers are unreliable at best and, at worst, make your program seem like a waste of time.
-If you can’t tie a learning metric to a business metric, then you need to think about whether or not you need to track it at all.
+If you can’t tie a learning metric to a business metric, you need to consider whether you need to track it at all.

 We’ve even discussed this topic before with Kevin M. Yates, the L&D detective, who says:

-“A common struggle I see in most learning organizations is that they haven’t planned for measurement in the beginning and that makes it difficult to measure in the end.
+“A common struggle I see in most learning organizations is that they haven’t planned for measurement in the beginning, making it difficult to measure in the end.
 If you are proactive and plan for impact, however, it will be much easier to measure.”

 Share KPIs for Continuous Improvement